Local Search Rankings: The Content Gap Analysis

 Your plumbing business shows up on page 2 when someone searches "emergency plumber near me."
 Your dental practice gets buried beneath corporate chains when locals search for "teeth cleaning."
 Sound familiar?

-**97% of consumers search online for local businesses**, yet most service providers have no systematic way to diagnose why they're losing visibility battles.
+**97% of consumers search online for service businesses**, yet most service providers have no systematic way to diagnose why they're losing visibility battles.
 The answer isn't always more Google Ads spend or a website redesign.
 Often, it's a content gap that's costing you customers.

 Here's the diagnostic framework that reveals exactly what's keeping your business invisible—and the competitive audit that uncovers your fastest path to page one.